LizaDarrous/lhcMR/README.md

 -   `lhc_mr()`
 main function that uses the input data frame and the stating points to optimize the likelihood function and estimate the parameters (most notably the bidirectional causal effect, confounder effect and total trait heritability), as well as their standard error (SE) using block jackknife.

 On overview of the usage of each is provided in the [manual](doc/lhcMR_manual.pdf), and their description and input parameters are detailed in the steps below:
+Note: we advise to run the analysis on master node instead of a worker node, especially if you choose to run the parallelisation using the `lapply` option in Step 3 in order to have access to cores.

 ##### Step 1: Reading in and merging Data using `merge_sumstats()`:
 `merge_sumstats()` takes in a `input.files` list containing the two summary statistics files with all their required columns detailed above, a vector `trait.names` containing two strings corresponding to the trait names in the order they were placed in the list.
 As well as the **paths** for the LDscore files mentioned above in `LD.filepath` and `rho.filepath`.
 This function first checks for the presence of the needed columns in all files, then joins the different files based on chromosome and position, checks for swapped alleles and corrects their effects and finally returns a large dataframe with all the columns needed to be used in all the subsequent steps.